Types of Exams

 A final exam, paper, or project is required in all courses.
 Seminars and workshops in which students are evaluated on the basis of reports and ongoing weekly assignments are the exceptions to this policy.
 Only registered undergraduate- and graduate-credit students are allowed to take final exams and submit final papers and projects.

 Final exams are generally two hours long and usually administered on the last day of class.
 Your instructor will inform you of the format of the final exam in your course.

 Instructors will confirm exam dates, times and locations before the exam period since it may be held in a different room from the class meetings.
 If you are unable to take your final exam at the scheduled time, you may not make separate arrangements with your instructor to take the final exam at an earlier or later time.
 Grades are not accepted for students who do this.
 If you cannot take your final exam at the scheduled time you may be eligible to appeal for a make-up final exam.

 If you sit for your final exam and are unable to complete it for any reason you are assigned a failing grade (E), or zero, for the incomplete portion of the exam.
 You are not allowed to complete the final exam at another time or appeal for a final make-up exam.
 If you attend the final exam and do not submit a bluebook or exam sheet, you are assigned an E for the final exam.
 If you do not take your final exam and did not withdraw from the course by the withdrawal deadline you are assigned a failing grade for the final exam.

 Students who miss the deadline for a take-home exam should call their instructor immediately.
-The instructor may require the student to appeal for a proctored make-up exam, approve an extension-of-time (EXT) grade and write a new take-home exam, or assign the student a failing grade for the exam depending on the instructor’s policy for take-home exams.
+The instructor may approve an extension-of-time (EXT) grade and write a new take-home exam, or assign the student a failing grade for the exam depending on the instructor’s policy for take-home exams.